spatialos/gdk-for-unity/docs/workflows/reconnection-logic.md

 #### How to handle a disconnect

 When the player entity gets deleted, the client-worker might end up with no entities that it is authoritative over and therefore unable to check out any entities.
 This leaves the client-worker in a bad state.
-The safest option to handle this is to disconnect the client-worker from SpatialOS and go back to your start screen to attempt a reconnect.
+The safest option to handle this is to disconnect the client-worker from SpatialOS, go back to your start screen, and attempt to reconnect.

 ```csharp
 namespace YourGame